Skip to content

 HashMap<String, Object> map = new HashMap<>();

-map.put("ft_key_will_change", "ft_value_change"); //ft_key_will_change this value will be modified to ft_value_change when stopView
+map.put("ft_key_will_change", "ft_value_change"); //The value for ft_key_will_change will be changed to ft_value_change at stopView time.

 FTRUMGlobalManager.get().startView("Current Page Name", map);